AimeexJB/AdvancedJSGiphy/README.md

+This project is hosted with Firebase and can be viewed at: https://reactgif-app.firebaseapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 For this assignment we were tasked with developing a React Web App using the React JavaScript library and an API of our choosing.